cjsanjay/talk-to-webpage-langchain/README.md

-# talk-to-webpage-langchain
+# talk-to-webpage
-Chrome plugin to interact with a webpage.
-Underneath using Langchain and LLM tech
+A chrome plugin for taking to a webpage using the LLM powered Open AI tools.